zpl-c/eco2d/foundation.md

 * tile - basic thing that makes up the chunks
 * block - 2nd level of things that make up the chunk
 * chunk - entity that contains set of tiles and blocks
-* object - an grid-independant static entity that can exist in the world
-* entity - a dynamic object that can change position within the world
 * item - an entity in the world, that can have a different state when its picked up
+* crafting recipe - a recipe that can be used to craft an item
+* entity - an grid-independant static or dynamic entity that can exist in the world and has some systems controlling it

 ## Naming